 A transformer located in the Jordan Valley Substation (Jordan Valley, Oregon) is currently operating around nameplate capacity during summer peak load.
 The transformer serves the city of Jordan Valley, serving both residential and commercial customers.
-The highest observed peak load was in the summer of 2016 when phase B of the transformer was overloaded by over 12 percent for a short duration.
+The highest observed peak load was in the summer of 2016 when phase B of the transformer was overloaded by over 12 percent.
 A project was approved to replace the transformer with a 4-megavolt ampere (MVA) transformer bank with an in-service date of October 2018.
 Idaho Power currently maintains a spare transformer and has mobile transformers that can be used in case of transformer failure.
 The project also includes upgrading the voltage regulator.

-Prices of battery energy storage technology have declined in recent years.
-As the price for this technology decreases, it becomes more feasible to use it to solve problems in certain instances that previously would have been solved through infrastructure upgrades and replacement.
+Prices of battery energy storage technology continue to fall.
+As the price for this technology decreases, it becomes more feasible to use it to solve problems that previously could only be solved through infrastructure upgrades and replacement.
 The company's analysis shows the Jordan Valley transformer replacement may be able to be deferred by balancing the transformer load and installing a battery energy storage system.
 The battery would be charged during light load conditions and discharged during peak load periods, relieving any potential transformer overload.